-The change in one Folk class is considered to relate to a change in classification to adjacent categories in the modified Folk triangle (Long, 2006).
+categories in the modified Folk triangle (Long, 2006).
 For the mixed sediments that characterize this biotope the sediment changes considered may be to coarser or finer sediments.
 Modiolus modiolus is found on and in a variety of substrata ranging from fine mud with shells and gravel to bedrock.
 Comely (1978) found Modiolus modiolus in different types of sediment at varying densities, with low densities (mean 4 individuals/m2) in clean gravel, stones and small boulders and at higher densities (mean 10 individuals/m2 in fine muddy sand and silty sand with coarse gravel overlain by clean coarse sand with boulders).
 Differences in shell morphology between habitat types, has been observed in response to currents, sediment type and density (Fariñas-Franco et al., 2016).
-Changes in habitat may, therefore, result in individuals being less suited to the changed conditions, with potential effects on fitness, condition and survivability.
+Changes in habitat may, therefore, result in individuals being less suited to the changed conditions.
+With potential effects on fitness, condition and survivability.
 Based on ROV and SCUBA survey in Strangford Lough, Elsässer et al. (2013) modelled suitable habitat and found that substratum type was a key predictor of distribution of beds.
 The occurrence of the remaining beds was strongly linked to the presence of finer substrata, such as sand and mud, and negatively correlated with coarser substratum types such as bedrock, boulders and cobbles.
-Given the correlation between substratum type, current speed and sedimentation, Roberts et al., (2011) suggest that the presence of beds of Modiolus modiolus in Strangford Lough with areas of finer sediment may be related to habitats where current speeds allow larvae to settle.
-These findings suggest that changes in seabed type that are the result of changes in water and sediment transport are likely to alter habitat suitability for beds (and lead to biotope reclassification where the biotope description is substrate specific).
+These findings indicate that changes in seabed type are likely to alter habitat suitability for beds (and lead to biotope reclassification where the biotope description is substrate specific).
 Sensitivity assessment.
 Given the wide range of substratum types occupied by this species, a change in sediment type is not considered to negatively impact habitat suitability at the level of the individual, however, as older horse mussels may be adapted, through shell morphology, to specific habitats and changes in sediment type may alter fitness and survivorship.
 However, the biotope group refers specifically to beds of Modiolus modiolus occurring in mixed sediments, rather than individuals.
 Based on the available evidence a change to coarse sediments may be more detrimental to the biotope than a change to finer sediments.
 As the biotope classification refers specifically to mixed sediments, an increase in fine or coarse sediments to the degree that sediments are re-classified would severely reduce habitat suitability.
 Resistance is therefore assessed as 'None' (loss of >75% of extent), resilience (following habitat recovery) is assessed as 'Very Low' (10 -25 years) as a change at the pressure benchmark is permanent.